Helping Yourself Live

 Be Tolerant of Your Physical and Emotional Limits

-Even if your future is guarded, you can find hope in your next treatment,
+Even if you are certain to die from this illness, you can find hope in your tomorrows,

-finding meaning in life-whether that life will last five more months, five more
+in life-whether that life will last five more days, five more months or five more years.

 Embrace Your Spirituality